 Take a look at the table in What are my options for audiences?

-If multiple audiences (for example, remarketing list and in-market audience) are associated with the same ad group and a user qualifies to be part of those multiple audiences, the audience with the highest bid will be applied.
+If multiple audiences (for example, remarketing list and in-market audience) are associated with the same ad group or campaign and a user qualifies to be part of those multiple audiences, the audience with the highest bid will be applied.

 In-market audiences are just one of our audience targeting options.